Weebly/Cereal/README.md

 * Encode and decode your own ```class``` types, even if they don't inherit from NSObject
 * Encode and decode as a ```protocol```
 * Encode and decode types with generics
+* Encode and decode `RawRepresentable` types, whose RawValue's are also encodable/decodable
 * Enforce decoding of the same type as encoded with
 * Comprehensive test suite